 Batch Barcodes Generation

 Barcode lets you generate multiple barcodes at once using the list of text data as input.
 In this tutorial we’ll generate some EAN-13 barcodes and show the different options you can configure.
-First, let’s setup the EAN-13 barcode we’ll be using for batch processing.
+First, let’s setup the EAN-13 barcode we’ll be using for bulk generation.
 Barcode generator needs a configured barcode design in order to batch–generate barcodes.

 Once done, click the Batch processing button at the right corner of the toolbar to switch to the batch mode for a given barcode.